 Go to https://www.healthwise.net/patientEd

-Enter F098 in the search box to learn more about "CT Scan of the Pelvis: About This Test."
+Enter F098 in the search box to learn more about "CT Scan of the Pelvis: About This Test".

 Current as of: October 14, 2016

 Adam Husney, MD - Family Medicine

-& E. Gregory Thompson, MD - Internal Medicine & Howard Schaff, MD - Diagnostic Radiology
+& E. Gregory Thompson, MD - Internal Medicine & Martin J. Gabica, MD - Family Medicine & Howard B. Schaff, MD - Diagnostic Radiology

 ©2006-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.